GandhiCloudLab/envizi-turbo-integration-blog/readme.md

 # Integrating Turbo with Envizi via AppConnect for Green IT data

-This document explains the step-by-step instructions to pull green IT data from Turbonomic into Envizi via App Connect.
+This blog explains about the step-by-step instructions to pull green IT data from Turbonomic into Envizi via App Connect.

 ## Contents